HMKnapp/spotify-ripper/README.md

 URIs to audio files and includes ID3 tags and cover art.
 By default spotify-ripper will encode to MP3 files, but includes the ability to rip to WAV, FLAC, Ogg Vorbis, Opus, AAC, and MP4/M4A.

+> Spotify Ripper is not affliated with Spotify in any way

 > Stream ripping violates the libspotify's ToS

 > Spotify recently changed how their desktop app works.
 It no longer shows a URI for albums or tracks, but instead it shows album / track url links.
 Spotify Ripper will still work but it takes some different steps.